popeye0013/iOS-Emoji/README.md

 </p>

 ## About:
-It replaces your default emoji font with the iOS16 emojis!
+It replaces your default emoji font with the iOS emojis!
 (ROOT)

 ## Installation:
 1. Open Magisk and go to the modules page.